• Skip to primary navigation

 Surveillance - voodoo science?

-Unjustified surveillance to deny benefits or intimidate adds to the harm caused by the original injury or illness in many ways:
+Unjustified surveillance adds to harm caused by the original injury or illness.
+It:

 • delays physical recovery – the fear of being watched makes injured workers avoid the rehabilitation activities their doctors recommend, such as going for walks, light shopping, gardening and other limited duties of daily life

-• damages mental health – feeling spied on and the loss of privacy often results in isolation, loneliness, depression or added anxiety, that in turn impact physical well-being
+• damages mental health – feeling spied on and the loss of privacy often results in isolation, loneliness, depression or added anxiety, that also impact physical well-being

 • hurts interpersonal and social relationships with neighbours and co-workers – surveillance stigmatizes the injured worker by questioning the legitimacy of a work injury or claim